 The Directors are responsible for the other information accompanying the financial statements.
-The other information comprises the Directors and Service Providers, the Directors' Report and the Portfolio Statement as at 31 December 2023, but does not include the financial statements and related notes, and our Auditor's Report thereon.
+The information comprises the Director and Service Providers, the Directors' Report, the Portfolio Statement as at 31 December 2024 and the Supplementary Information (unaudited) and the Oath/Affirmation of the Company Pool Operator but does not include the financial statements and related notes, and Auditor's Report thereon.